AzureCloudWorkshops/ACW-Continuous-delivery/GuidedWalkthroughs/CI:CD - Github with AppServices.md

 4. Save clientId, subscriptionId, and tenantId to use later in GitHub actions.
 5. Repeat for prob

+## Setup Dotnet Solution

+Dotnet projects can have 1 solution but many sub-projects.
+For example a main api, a test suite, an integration test suite, maybe a third party interaction you at some point will spin off for a nuget package etc. A solution is a way to combine all of these sub-projects into one main folder and build them all at a time.
+To do this we are going to run `dotnet new sln --name <MySolution>` this will house our testing project and MVC project.

 ## Setup Default MVC

 Now that azure is ready we need to create our sample project.
 That will be done using `dotnet new webapi` that will create a dotnet app that by default should have a weather controller to hit.
+Now we need to tie it to our solution with `dotnet sln add <path to your new csproj>`

 ## Setup testing

 We also want to confirm we have a testing project in place because one benefit of CI/CD is running tests on every check in!
 To create a sub project that is a test project we will run `dotnet new nunit` in a new folder.
 That by default will create a project with a test that is always passing!
+We also want to add this to our solution so repeat the dotnet sln add with your new test project too!

 # GitHub Setup